tentjs/starter/README.md

 - **`src/utils`**: Contains utility functions used throughout the project.
 - **`src/__tests__`**: Houses the test files.

-### 2. Navigate to the project directory:
+### Install dependencies
-Change your current working directory to the newly created `my-app` directory:
+Change your current working directory to the newly created `my-app` directory.
+This ensures that all subsequent commands are executed within the context of your project.
 ```bash
 cd my-app
 ```
-This ensures that all subsequent commands are executed within the context of your project.

-### 3. Install dependencies:
 Install the necessary dependencies required by the project using npm:
 ```bash
 npm install
 ```
 This command reads the `package.json` file and installs all listed dependencies into the `node_modules` directory.
 Dependencies include libraries and tools necessary for development and production.

-### 4. Start the development server:
+### Start the development server
 Launch the development server with the following command:
 ```bash
 npm run watch